 PSY 100.
-Introductory Psychology Science and Mathematics
+Introductory Science and Mathematics Group 1 course Psychology Science and Mathematics Oloup 1 course

 This course is a thorough survey of the major areas and approaches in psychology.
 As a discipline, psychology examines how humans and other organisms develop, function and adapt, including such topics as: how the brain and nervous system function; how we sense and perceive information from our environment; how we learn, remember, think about and interact with the world and each other; how we change during development from birth to old age; why we are motivated to act as we do; the factors that make each of us distinct individuals; what causes psychological disorders; and how those disorders are treated.
 The course places particular emphasis on scientific methodologies within the discipline.
 This course is a prerequisite for all other courses in the psychology department.